-All analyses were done with Mplus 7.3 (Muthén & Muthén, 2008-15, Version 7).
-We used the robust maximum likelihood estimator (MLR), which is robust against any violations of normality assumptions.
-All analyses were based on multilevel models (type = two level in Mplus) using manifest variables (Lüdtke, Marsh, et al., 2008; Marsh, Lüdtke et al. 2009).
-Specifically, students were nested within schools, resulting in the non-independence of observations.
-Ten imputed data sets were created using the default model in Mplus (see earlier discussion of the sampling design), which included all variables used in the analyses, including school-average measures of math achievement and also student background variables (i.e., SES, gender, IQ).
+All analyses were done with Mplus 7.3 (Muthén & Muthén, 2008 -2015).
+We used the robust maximum likelihood estimator, which is robust against any violations of normality assumptions.
+All analyses were based on multilevel models (type = two level in Mplus) using manifest variables (Lüdtke, Marsh, et al., 2008; Marsh, Lüdtke, et al., 2009).
+Specifically, students were nested within schools, resulting in the nonindependence of observations.
+Ten imputed data sets were created using the default model in Mplus (see earlier discussion of the sampling design), which included all variables used in the analyses, including school- average measures of math achievement and also student back- ground variables (i.e., socioeconomic status, gender, IQ).
 The final parameter estimates and fit statistics were obtained through the aggregation procedure implemented in Mplus, following Rubin's (1987) rules.

 To facilitate interpretation of parameter estimates and tests of developmental equilibrium, we standardized all measures.
 As the standardized math test varied from year to year, test scores were standardized separately for each year.
-For school grades and self-concept responses that varied along a common metric, all measures were standardized in relation to values at Wave 1 (Year 5; see Supplemental Materials, Section 2), resulting in a standard effect size metric in relation to standarddeviation units.
+For school grades and self- concept responses that varied along a common metric, all measures were standardized in relation to values at Wave 1 (Year 5; see the online Supplemental Materials, Section 2), resulting in a standard effect size metric in relation to standard-deviation units.
 Particularly in longitudinal cross-lagged studies covering such a substantial period of time with many waves of data, it is important to distinguish between direct effects (the path coefficients in traditional path models) and total effects (the sum of these direct effects and the indirect effects that are mediated through intervening variables).

-Developmental Equilibrium: Rationale for the Final Integrated ASC Model
+Developmental Equilibrium: Rationale for the Final Integrated ASC Model issues are presented in the online Supplemental Materials, Sections 1 and 3, and summarized here briefly.

 In tests of developmental equilibrium, we conducted formal tests of the invariance of paths leading from one wave to the next, across all waves.
-To conserve space and maintain a focus on substantive issues, the detailed models in support of developmental equilibrium and related statistical issues are presented in Supplemental Materials Sections 1 and 3, and summarized here briefly.
+To conserve space and maintain a focus on substantive issues, the detailed models in support of developmental equilibrium and related statistical